 From Mangawhai, it’s a gorgeous drive along the coast via Langs Beach and Waipu Cove to Waipu — a town with a strong Scottish heritage.
 Not too far from Waipu, you’ll find the Waipu Caves and glowworms.
 Make sure you have a torch if you plan to visit the caves.

-Watch our video of North Island travel ideas:
+Watch our video of ten top things to do on a North Island road trip:

 From here, you are just under 40 minutes’s drive from Whangarei.
 This bustling town makes a great base for exploring the region over three or four days.
 Experiences to be had include the spectacular Whangarei Falls, city views from the top of Mount Parihaka, the Abbey Caves and glowworms, Matapouri’s white sand beaches, diving and snorkelling tours off the Poor Knights Islands, hiking on Mount Manaia and through Bream Head Scenic Reserve, as well as shopping and dining in the town basin.